hhkaos/awesome-arcgis/arcgis/products/arcgis-online/credits/README.md

 #### How do I know how many MB my data will consume?

+How many MB will take to convert a dataset (CSV, GeoJSON, etc) to a hosted feature service?

 > The data storage size is dependent on the actual data, field number and stored geometry in the dataset.
 Estimations are often inaccurate as all datasets vary.
 If looking to estimate for budgeting, the most accurate way to determine the size is to upload the data and view the size.
 Data that is larger than desired can be easily deleted.
 As mentioned above, short term storage of feature datasets is generally quite low.

 Read the [original explanation @ GeoNet](https://community.esri.com/thread/209489-arcgis-online-storage-per-day-or-per-month-for-credits#comment-796896)

+> **Warning**: even if you account get blocked, the credits related to featured services will be still charged

 #### How can I avoid to get my account blocked

-Currently there is no foolproof way to prevent your account from being blocked, but there is an [alert mechanism](https://developers.arcgis.com/account/usage-alerts/) that allows you to set up notifications when you exceed a credit limit (75%, 90%, 100%).

-But the most important thing to keep your account from being blocked is:
+The most important thing to keep your account from being blocked is:

+* Check the amounts of credits you are using in feature storage frequently
 * Check the number of credits an analysis will take.
-    * Almost every interface using any of the [ready to use ArcGIS Online REST APIs](../rest-apis/location-based-services/README.md) have a credit calculator you can check before executing it.
+    * Every interface using any of the [ready to use ArcGIS Online REST APIs](../rest-apis/location-based-services/README.md) have a credit calculator you can check before executing it.
     * There is also a REST API that can be used programmatically to calculate credit consumption ([learn more](../rest-apis/location-based-services/README.md)).
-* Check the number of credits you have left, but remember that they are not updated in real time ([more info](#how-often-are-credits-discounted)).
+* Check the number of credits you have left frequently, but remember that they are not updated in real time ([more info](#how-often-are-credits-discounted)).

-* Be careful when using the features that consume credits: analysis services, premium content and storage.
+In short, be careful when using the features that consume credits: analysis services, premium content and storage.

-### ArcGIS Online Deployment Plan
+> **Note:** Premium content like infographics and some Living Atlas Layers such as tapestry segmentation are charged based on the number of transactions of each item.
+1,000 map requests (pan, zoom, and identify) costs 10 credits ($1).
+Find more at: [Understanding credits consumption by capability](https://doc.arcgis.com/en/arcgis-online/reference/credits.htm#ESRI_SECTION1_709121D2C7694DCAB9B8592F36F7A5BA).

+### Other important considerations

-#### Any plan
+#### Developer plans

+##### How do they work

+If you signup for free and create a [developer account](../../../account-types/README.md):

+* You will be enrolled to the [ArcGIS Developer Subscription Essentials Plan](../../../developers/developer-plan/README.md)
+* You will be provided with one [creator user type](../../../account-types/name-users/README.md) to be able to use all the non-premium apps provided with ArcGIS Online (web, mobile, desktop), the libraries, SDKs and all cloud services (except the Premium Data Store and ArcGIS for IoT).
+* Your account will be configured with the free plan (50 monthly credits) by default

+> Note: if you need more users you should buy an [organization account](../../../account-types/README.md).

-##### What is a deployment plan and do I have to pay when I go to production?
+##### What is a deployment plan?
+Do I have to pay when I go to production?

-Not necessarily.
-A deployment plan licenses the use of ArcGIS Online.
-If your app uses ArcGIS Online, but doesn’t use more than 50 Credits, and doesn’t generate any revenue you may deploy your apps without a paid deployment plan.
+Not necessarily, if your app:

+* Uses ArcGIS Online
+* But doesn’t consume more than 50 credits per month
+* And doesn’t generate any revenue

+You can deploy it for free.

+> Examples that would incur no costs:
+- A public site to help find public churches
+- Local government developing a web application to display POIs
+- A retail company building a landing page to show store locations
+- If that last app also enable to find directions to the stores it will only pay if they exceed the 50 free credits per month

-##### Do I have to choose a deployment plan to sign up?
+##### Do I have to choose explicitly a billing option when signing up?

 No. When you sign up for the ArcGIS Developer Program 50 credits per month are included to develop your applications.

-You can choose your plan when you go into production or if you need more then 50 credits to develop your application.
+You can choose another option afterwards when going into production, or anytime if you need more then 50 credits per month.

 ##### How do I know when my credits will be refilled?

-You can check the `Renewal date` at [arcgis.com/home/organization.html](https://www.arcgis.com/home/organization.html)
+You can check the:

-##### How many MB will take to convert a dataset (CSV, GeoJSON, etc) to a hosted feature service?

-*PENDING*

-##### How hosted featured services are charged?

-*PENDING*: They are charged periodically (every X/hours/...)

-> Note even if you account get blocked, the credits related to featured services will be charged (*double check needed*)
+* `Renewal date` in your [Organization Overview page](https://www.arcgis.com/home/organization.html#overview)
+* `Credits refresh on` in your [Developer Dashboard](https://developers.arcgis.com/dashboard).
+* `subscriptionInfo.expDate` at the [Portal Self REST endpoint](https://developers.arcgis.com/rest/users-groups-and-items/portal-self.htm) (require a valid token).

+##### Vouchers

+Vouchers are special codes that provide you additional free credits for a limited time period of time and they normally delivered in promotional campaigns, developer workshops, etc.

+To redeem a voucher you just need to go to [developers.arcgis.com/redeem-voucher](https://developers.arcgis.com/redeem-voucher/) and introduce the code.

+It make take up to 30 minutes for credits to be applied to your account.

 #### Free plan (50/monthly credits)